Catel/Catel.Docs/src/vnext/reference/Catel.Core/Catel/Services/IUIVisualizerService.md

 ---|---
 Assembly|Catel.Core
 Namespace|Catel.Services
-Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS
+Available on|.NET Framework 4.5, .NET Framework 4.6, Portable Class Libraries, Unknown, Windows 10.0 (Universal Apps), Xamarin - Android, Xamarin - iOS

 ```
 public interface IUIVisualizerService
 ```

-This interface defines a UI controller which can be used to display dialogs
-    in either modal or modaless form from a ViewModel.
+This interface defines a UI controller which can be used to display dialogs in either modal or modaless form from a ViewModel.